teacheredu-euniwell/20241120/README.md

 > [__Chapter 2 - Discrimination, Diversity and Inclusion__](#16)
 >
+> People have different characteristics in various social, biological, and psychological dimensions and act differently in their interactions with others.
+This can lead to discriminatory situations.
+Looking at the historical development of diversity as well as inclusion and their definitions (and at the problems involved in finding value-free descriptions of the phenomena) reveals that concepts and terms such as diversity, integration, and inclusion have shifted over time.
+Some researchers refer to a paradigm shift that has taken place in modern society.
+>
 > __Learning Goals__
 >
-> * You are able to define and describe diversity and inclusion and to delineate related concepts such as exclusion, segregation, and integration.
+> * You are able to provide basic definitions of diversity and inclusion and to delineate related concepts such as exclusion, separation, and integration.
 > * You are able to describe forms of discrimination.

 > [__Chapter 3 - Inclusion in Global Legal Foundations__](#20)
+>
+> With the help of global cooperation, international legal frameworks (e.g. the Universal Declaration of Human Rightshuman rights convention) and national ratificationrights (e.g. of the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD), in Germany in 2009) have been agreed over time to ensure that people can live together in societies without discrimination.
+Looking to the future, the UN Sustainable Development Goals (SDGs) highlight shared visions and common goals for fostering inclusion as a socio-political process and the well-being of all generations.
 >
 > __Learning Goal__
 >